This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - If a medicine makes you drowsy: Some medicines may make you drowsy (tired) or less able to think clearly.
 Avoid driving, signing legal papers, operating heavy equipment or other activities that you must be alert to do.
 Never drink alcohol while you are taking medicines that make you feel drowsy or less alert.

-Each time you meet with your caregivers, they will ask you how you are feeling.
-Caregivers will watch how you respond to your medicines.
-Tell caregivers about side effects or problems you may be having with your medicine.
+Each time you meet with your healthcare providers, they will ask you how you are feeling.
+Healthcare providers will watch how you respond to your medicines.
+Tell healthcare providers about side effects or problems you may be having with your medicine.
 Sometimes the kind and amount of medicine may have to be changed.

 Write down your questions so you remember to ask them during your visits.